Structured-Output/SEC/README.md

 Original Inspiration: a lunch at Tulsi Indian Eatery with Richard Li, Millenium Li, Kelly Ju, and Maggie Wang.
 [Article](https://medium.com/@jgfriedman99/how-to-create-alternative-datasets-using-datamule-d3a0192da8f6)

 ## Code
 Currently using the python package [txt2dataset](https://github.com/john-friedman/txt2dataset).
-Needs an update, will be fixed soon.

 The package takes schema, text to structure, and an API KEY.